Prince of Persia: The Forgotten Sands: Gameplay

 The other versions have their own gameplay styles and settings.
 The PlayStation Portable (PSP) version is played from a 3D side-scrolling perspective, with the prince navigating environments from a horizontal or vertical perspective depending on the situation.
 The acrobatic elements are carried over directly from other versions, albeit restricted to the game's perspective.
 The Prince's magical abilities here revolve around manipulating the flow of time, allowing the environment to be sped up or slowed down.
 Time powers, and rewinds which reverse time if the Prince dies, are limited in number and replenished along with the Prince's health by drinking from a fountain.
 Combat sequences are triggered in some rooms, locking the Prince in until all enemies are defeated.

 On the Nintendo DS (DS), which is again a side-scroller using 3D graphics, the Prince is controlled exclusively through the touch screen using the DS stylus.
-The rewind ability returns as a single power activated through an hourglass icon, able to slow down time so the Prince an navigate fast-moving obstacles or slow down enemies.
+The rewind ability returns as a single power activated through an hourglass icon, able to slow down time so the Prince can navigate fast-moving obstacles or slow down enemies.
 This power can also revive the player.
 Use of the rewind is limited by changes of "sand", with the player reverting to their last checkpoint if the Prince dies without any uses of the rewind available.
 The mobile version is a side-scroller split into nine stages, with the prince having basic fighting abilities against standard enemies and boss characters, and a selection of time and elemental abilities drawn from the console game to help with navigation and combat.
 The web browser version is a side-scroller similar in design to the original Prince of Persia, while incorporating the rewind and elemental powers in addition to bosses drawn from the main game.